Looking for more information on Copyright? Here is the library's LibGuide.

 - Submit requests with original documents or full citations to the copy center.

 - All materials included in a course pack must include the original copyright notice (who owns the material) and attribution to the source.
+Proof of copyright compliance and/or notice of permissions fees paid is required.

 - Under no circumstances may a course pack include an entire book or journal, or material taken from consumables such as workbooks, lab manuals or standardized tests.